bartstc/nextjs-template/README.md

 ## How to use

+_You may simply download a ZIP Directory and start with a clean git repository using a command_ `git init`...

-Clone this repo depending on the selected version.
+... or clone this repo through git CLI depending on the selected version.

 ```
 git clone -b basic --depth 1 --single-branch https://github.com/bartstc/nextjs-template.git [project_name]